stefan-hoeck/idris2-linux/README.md

 The following will probably not be implemented:

-* Installing exit handlers via `atexit` and `onexit`, as these might suffer the same limitations as other callbacks when used from Schemes.
+* Installing exit handlers via `atexit` and `onexit`, as these might suffer from the same limitations as other callbacks when used from Schemes.

 ### Chapter 26